 Prof. Taija Finni completed her doctorate in biomechanics at the University of Jyväskylä in 2001 and post-doctoral studies at the University of California.
 Prof Finni’s research ranges from basic neuromuscular function to translational research related to physical activity and sedentary behavior.
 Regarding physical activity field she has studied daily EMG activity patterns in antigravity muscles that have the potential to short-circuit the detrimental physiological processes of sedentary time and result in better cardio-metabolic risk profile.
 By measuring EMG from adults and children her group has gained accurate individual-level knowledge of the sedentary behaviour that is needed for designing effective interventions for different groups.
 Another research line focusing on muscle-tendon neuromechanics has provided fundamental information on tendon properties and muscle-tendon function for exercise training, rehabilitation and insight into age-related changes in mobility and neuromuscular performance.
 She has over 80 peer-reviewed publications and has supervised 9 PhD students to completion and has 6 PhD students currently under supervision.
 She serves as a senior section editor in Scandinavian Journal of Medicine and Science in Sports and is a member of editorial board in Clinical Biomechanics.
 She is an elected council member of the International Society of Biomechanics and a member of scientific committee of the European College of Sport Sciences.

-Emmanuel Stamatakis is a Professor of physical activity, lifestyle, and population health at the University of Sydney.
-He completed a PhD on objectively assessed physical activity and clinical childhood obesity at the University of Bristol.
-Between 2003 and 2013 he was based at University College London where he led the development and implementation of physical activity measures in the Health Survey for England and other large-scale nationwide surveillance studies.
-Emmanuel’s work has received numerous research awards and he has published over 220 peer papers in in leading epidemiology, exercise medicine, and medical journals including BMJ, Int J Epidemiol, JAMA Intern Med, Annals Intern Med, and J Am Coll Cardiology.
-He is the Deputy Editor of the British Journal of Sports Medicine responsible for the physical activity and epidemiology sections.
-In 2017 Emmanuel initiated and is currently leading the development of the Prospective Physical Activity, Sitting, and Sleep consortium (ProPASS).
-Emmanuel is the proud owner of two rescued Hungarian mongrels who are often his counsellors and lifestyle coaches.
+Emmanuel Stamatakis is a Professor of physical activity, lifestyle, and population health; the Theme Leader for physical activity, exercise and energy expenditure at Charles Perkins Centre, University of Sydney; and a National Health and Medical Research Council Senior Research Fellow.
+He completed a PhD on accelerometry assessed physical activity and childhood obesity at the University of Bristol.
+Between 2003 and 2013 he led the development and implementation of the physical activity measurements of several large UK surveillance studies.
+Emmanuel’s work has received numerous research awards and he has published over 230 peer reviewed papers in leading epidemiology, exercise medicine, and medical journals; he has an h-index of 60.
+He is one of the four Editors of the British Journal of Sports Medicine, the Editor-In-Chief of BMJ Open Sport & Exercise Medicine, and a member of the World Health Organisation’s Guideline Development Group of physical activity and sedentary behaviour guidelines in youth, adults and older adults.
+In 2017 Emmanuel initiated and is currently leading the development of the Prospective Physical Activity, Sitting, and Sleep consortium (ProPASS) of thigh-mounted accelerometry data.

 University of Bologna